Home / OLSAS Application Guide / OLSAS – University of Windsor

 • political parties and athletics, among other activities.

-If you are a member of a group that is disadvantaged for any reason, these circumstances should be made known to the Admissions Committee.
+If you are a member of a disadvantage group, these circumstances should be made known to the Admissions Committee.

 Law School Admission Test (LSAT)